 Trafalgar Square is an open space in central London that serves as a tourist attraction in the City of Westminster.
-In every season, there are a lot of things to do and see in Trafalgar Square as it is rich of historical museums, fine galleries, nature parks, high-end shops and upscale restaurants.
+In every season, there are a lot of things to do and see in Trafalgar Square as it is rich in historical museums, fine galleries, nature parks, high-end shops, and upscale restaurants.
 Trafalgar Square highlights some of the important landmarks of London and certainly, this is one of the best and beautiful squares London has to offer.
-There is no other square in the world can hold such a remarkable beauty and take pride of its relevance in history.
+There is no other square in the world that can hold such remarkable beauty and take pride in its relevance in history.

-One of the world’s largest and most important museums is the British Museum that holds a collection of almost 7 million artifact from each continent.
-This museum joins the rest of relevant establishments, structures and landmarks found in Trafalgar Square.
-London’s National Gallery is also established in the square, as well as Natural History Museum, Science Museum, and other museums that hold numerous collections of arts, documents and photographs that depict the events of the past.
+One of the world’s largest and most important museums in the British Museum that holds a collection of almost 7 million artifacts from each continent.
+This museum joins the rest of the relevant establishments, structures, and landmarks found in Trafalgar Square.
+London’s National Gallery is also established in the square, as well as Natural History Museum, Science Museum, and other museums that hold numerous collections of arts, documents, and photographs that depict the events of the past.